 Storytelling has been a hot trend in marketing for the past decade.
 That’s because stories tap into our emotions and create a connection between the storyteller and the listener.

-When you’re creating content, think about ways you can tell a story that will connect with your audience on an emotional level.
+When creating content, think about ways to tell a story that will connect with your audience on an emotional level.
 This could be a personal story about how your product or service helped you overcome a challenge or a case study about one of your clients.

 You could even tell a fictional story illustrating your target market’s problems and how your product or service can help them.
-The important thing is to make sure the story is relatable and resonates with your audience.
+The important thing is to make sure the story is relatable and resonates with your audience when writing for persuasion.

 Prove your value